Teaching

 Applying robotics concepts to the design of systems that interact with real people and creatures is a highly interdisciplinary endeavor; this motivates many team-based projects as well as individual projects that can be tailored to a variety of students' technical backgrounds, interests, and longer-term goals.
 My approach to structuring research projects is to identify a well-defined "core" research question that has achievable short-term milestones along with many possible spin-off extension ideas.
 The goal is to have students exit the research experience with a completed design-build-test portfolio project, while also enabling flexibility within the research topic to hone engineering expertise or explore new technical interests.

 I believe flexibility is also the key to building accessible learning experiences and supporting students, especially MS and undergraduate students who are juggling research alongside coursework and career development.
 Research is about tackling difficult, non-obvious problems; where and when extensive troubleshooting or design tweaks are needed is difficult to predict at the start.
-So although I am most comfortable teaching mechatronics concepts, the most valuable skill students can take away from a research experience with me is learning how to discern the quickest and easiest way to probe how a proposed design or concept might fail first.
+So although I am most comfortable teaching mechatronics concepts, the most valuable skill students can take away from a research experience with me is in learning how to discern the quickest and easiest way to probe how a proposed design or concept might fail first.
 For me, the mentorship role in research supervision and in classroom practice are two representations of the same idea.
 I have also taken a similar approach in the past when advising undergraduates, either through formal programs such as Women in Science at Columbia or through informal conversations, who are exploring whether {mechanical engineering, mechatronics, rehab robotics} is right for them—the best way to test whether a topic is a good fit is to work on a project in that field and see what is or isn't enjoyable.

 Feedback on my Teaching